Isochronic Singapore: A Gentle Introduction to Isochrone Maps

 Seeing Things Differently

-Truth and beauty operator Moritz Stefaner describes data visualisation as macroscope, while Bret Victor in his talk describes building modern tools to assist humans in understanding complex concepts.
+Truth and beauty operator Moritz Stefaner describes data visualisation as a macroscope, while Bret Victor in his talk “Media for Thinking the Unthinkable” describes building modern tools to assist humans in understanding complex concepts.
 Both allude towards the idea of allowing us to view the same phenomenon through a different lens or set of lenses to promote understanding.

 As mentioned at the start of this writing, I find that one of the most powerful parts of isochrone maps is that it has allowed me to recognise the importance of urban mobility.
 That not all roads are made the same, nor are all locations within a city equally accessible.
 There are areas within a city that can be physically near, but inaccessible.
 And thus improving mobility effectively brings places nearer together.

 Apart from presenting urban mobility in a legible form, isochrone maps can also be used to answer or explore questions such as: